Keats/vincentprouillet/content/blog/2016-07-10_looking-at-where-to-incorporate.md

 tags = ["business"]
 +++

-> This article was originally posted on [my company's blog](https://blog.wearewizards.io/where-to-incorporate-if-you-are-a-eu-citizen).

 We are very lucky as EU citizens to have access to 28 (well, soon 27 apparently) countries.
 To give a bit of context to this blog post, We Are Wizards is currently a company based in the UK, founded by 2 French and one German, all living in London at the moment.